 Best Hard End-Wall Covering: 8 mm Twin Wall Polycarbonate Sheeting

-The above recommended greenhouse plastics are based on a number of criteria, primarily cost vs lifespan.
-We also have direct experience handling all of these plastic films, and know for a certainty that they will work well as suggested.
+We've handled all of these plastic films, and know for a certainty they will work well as suggested.

 How to Compare Greenhouse Plastics